nikolaus-lemberski/servicemesh-demo/README.md

 oc apply -f https://raw.githubusercontent.com/nikolaus-lemberski/opentour-2022-servicemesh/main/kubernetes/d-2-dummy-servicemesh-deploy.yml
 ```

-Now open a terminal in the dummy-servicemesh pod (e.g. via "OpenShift Console --> Workloads --> Pods --> namespace "test-mtls" --> dummy-servicemesh pod --> tab 'Terminal'") and call 'service-a':
+Now open a terminal in the dummy-servicemesh pod (e.g. via "OpenShift Console --> Workloads --> Pods --> namespace "test-mtls" --> dummy-servicemesh pod --> tab Terminal") and call 'service-a':
 ```sh
 export SERVICE_A_INTERNAL=172.30.253.40:8080
 curl $SERVICE_A_INTERNAL
 ```

 As can be seen, the desired output "Service A <- Service B <- Service C ..." can be seen again.
-The app dummy-servicemesh is now communicating with service-a in an encrpyted way using mTLS and services without sidecars, i.e. without being inside the mesh, will not be able to connect to service-a anymore.
+The app dummy-servicemesh is now communicating with service-a in an encrpyted way using mTLS.
+Services without sidecars, i.e. without being inside the mesh, will not be able to connect to service-a anymore.

 **Secondary mission objectives completed, the emperor will be pleased!**